oceanmallik/OneDropOneLife/README.md

-# 🩸 OneDropOneLife — DIUBlood
+# 🩸 OneDropOneLife — BloodInfo

 > *"5 Amenities Keep You Alive.
 The 6th Saves You When It Matters Most."*

-**DIUBlood** is a blood donor discovery platform built for the Daffodil International University community.
+**BloodInfo** is a blood donor discovery platform built for the Daffodil International University community.
 It connects people in urgent need of blood with registered donors — quickly, cleanly, and without friction.

 🌐 **Live Site:** [blood.oceanmallik.com](https://blood.oceanmallik.com)